ineswisseme/Simple-English-Tutor-Chat/README.md

 1 - Create all required environment in a docker following the folder structure.
-The DockerFile will install the requirements.txt when you build the image.
+The DockerFile will install the requirements.txt when you build the image, this includes the workspace and models folders.

 2 - Build the image:
  docker build -t tutor-server .